QuantEcon/lecture-python-intro/lectures/eigen.md

     A_sum += A_power
     A_power = A_power @ A
 ```

 Let's check equality between the sum and the inverse methods.

 ```{code-cell} ipython3
 np.allclose(A_sum, B_inverse)
 ```

-Although we truncate the infite sum at $k = 50$, both methods give us the same
+Although we truncate the infinite sum at $k = 50$, both methods give us the same
 result which illustrates the result of the Neumann Series lemma.

 +++